 Though APEX Export commands have existed for years, I feel that the more recent added options have gone somewhat unnoticed.
 If you’ve never attempted to do standard version control in APEX, you wouldn’t be alone.
 For the longest time, you could only get one massive SQL-generated file from exporting an APEX app.

-Then everything changed when an entire list of commands got added to APEX Export and they got even better when they became a part of SQLcl.
+Everything changed when an entire list of commands got added to APEX Export, and they got even better when they became a part of SQLcl.

 These additions now make it possible to download an APEX app, split it into multiple files, and run comparisons on the files to see what changed.
 To my amazement, and despite efforts from the Oracle APEX community to spread this knowledge, this still remains unknown to too many people that regularly work with APEX.

 It’s possible that the cause is due to APEX developers being a different breed, or that APEX people have not bothered to check this out because they already have an established alternative solution.
 Regardless, I will guide you through this process in the hopes that your version control guru will no longer be legally required to attend anger management classes.

 - When you connect to your database in SQL Developer, check out your preferences to make sure they are correct

 - Change the directory to a place where you want to store the files